What to Include on a Resume

 Honors: magna cum laude

-Work experience shows hiring managers what you’ve accomplished throughout your professional career, and highlights your expertise.
+Work experience shows hiring managers what you’ve accomplished throughout your professional career and demonstrates that you’re prepared to excel in the job you’re seeking.

 To write an experience section that impresses recruiters, list the relevant jobs you’ve held with the most recent at the top.
-Under each job title, write 3 to 5 concise bullet points that demonstrate the skills and experience you developed working that job.
+Under each job title, write 3-5 concise bullet points that demonstrate the skills and experience you developed working that job.

-Check out this example of a well-written resume work experience section:
+Check out this excerpt from a well-written resume work experience section:

 What makes this example outstanding is that each bullet point: